-We have audited the financial statements of the American River Flood Control District for the year ended June 30, 2018, and have issued our report thereon dated \\\\\\\, 2019.
+We have audited the financial statements of the American River Flood Control District (the District) for the year ended June 30, 2019, and have issued our report thereon dated \\\\\\\, 2020.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our engagement letter to you dated June 2, 2018.
+We have communicated such information in our engagement letter to you dated July 7, 2019.
 Professional standards require that we provide you with the following information related to our audit.